Minnesota Month-to-Month Lease Agreement

 Required Notice To Raise the Rent on a Minnesota Month-to-Month Lease

-Minnesota requires that notice for a rental increase be delivered in writing, and it must be at least as much notice as required for termination.
-This means in a month-to-month context the minimum advance notice is one month.
+Minnesota rent increases require the same notice as required for termination.
+This means the minimum advance notice is one month.

 Eviction in Minnesota Month-to-Month Rentals

-Minnesota tenants may face eviction for violating a month-to-month lease or remaining on the property after the notice period allowed by a valid termination.
+Minnesota tenants tenants may get evicted if they violate lease terms or stay on the property after the notice period allowed by a valid termination.
 Evictions in Minnesota can take anywhere from two weeks to several months to complete.

 For more information on the eviction process in Minnesota, click here.